 Chavarro Law Firm has represented many individuals in their application process for humanitarian relief to legally remain in the United States.

 This is a complex and delicate process for which the help of an experienced attorney and expert in immigration law is always necessary.

 Temporary humanitarian relief visas in the United States seek to protect vulnerable groups of people who, for different reasons, are within the country.
 If you feel that any of the following benefits applies to you, Chavarro Law Firm invites you to carefully read the information regarding this type of visas.

 What kinds of temporary humanitarian reliefs are there in the United States?

 There are different types of temporary relief or humanitarian benefits depending on your particular situation.
-If you meet the requirements, you can apply for DACA, TPS, T visa, U visa, VAWA or asylum.
+If you meet the requirements, you can apply for DACA, TPS, T visa, U visa or VAWA.
 Get to know them below:

 DACA - Consideration of Deferred Action for Childhood Arrivals

 DACA is the quintessential Dreamers program and has existed since 2012.
 It is based on deferred action, which is the prosecutorial discretion to defer removal or deportation action against a foreign national for a specified period of time.

 TPS, as its name implies, is a temporary protected status that is granted to people who are in the United States, who are nationals of a country designated for TPS, and who cannot return to their country because the Conditions in that country prevent them from returning safely.